-Deadline for Certificate in Election Administration final fall admission: August 17 (note: this has been extended from August 1)
+Deadline for Certificate in Election Administration fall admission: August 15, 2021

 Are you an undergraduate interested in this program?
 Apply for the Undergraduate Certificate in Election Administration.

 America’s election system faces an urgent need for professionals who are well-trained in the latest technology and techniques in the field and well-versed in the legal and policy challenges facing our voting system.
 The Humphrey School of Public Affairs is responding to this widespread need with a pioneering online program to prepare professionals in election administration.